floatinghotpot/cordova-plugin-nativeaudio/README.md

 ## History

-Community-driven, clean fork of the Low Latency Audio Plugin for Cordova / PhoneGap, initially published by [Andrew Trice](http://www.tricedesigns.com/2012/01/25/low-latency-polyphonic-audio-in-phonegap/) and then maintained by [Raymond Xie](http://github.com/floatinghotpot/).
+Community-driven, clean fork of the Low Latency Audio Plugin for Cordova / PhoneGap, initially published by [Andrew Trice](http://www.tricedesigns.com/2012/01/25/low-latency-polyphonic-audio-in-phonegap/) and then maintained by [Raymond Xie](http://github.com/floatinghotpot/) and [Sidney Bofah](https://github.com/SidneyS/).

 This project cleans up a lot of legacy code, and adds success, error and completion callbacks.
 It also features integration in AngularJS projects via [ngCordova](http://www.ngcordova.com).